danieldiekmeier/textexpander-to-alfred3/README.md

 # TextExpander to Alfred 3

+## This tool is now available as a web app: [alfred.danieldiekmeier.de](http://alfred.danieldiekmeier.de/).

+You can, of course, still use the CLI tool, both will give the same result.
+But the web version will be much quicker, easier and better suited for people unfamiliar with Node.

+## Motivation

 With [TextExpander](https://smilesoftware.com/textexpander) changing its business model, the new [Alfred](https://www.alfredapp.com/) version supporting text replacement, and the general wish to use the smallest number of different apps, I wrote this script to convert the `.textexpander` files to `.alfredsnippets` files.

 TextExpander uses a `plist` with all the entries in an array, and Alfred uses a ZIP file containing a JSON file for each snippet.